gateway-fm/rpc-docs/apis/starkex/trading/getdeposits.md

 `token` - string

 ### **Returns**
-`ethAddress` - string
-The ethereum public address of the user.
+`ethAddress` - string; The ethereum public address of the user.

-`starkKey` - string
-The Stark public key.
+`starkKey` - string; The Stark public key.

-`starkVaultId` - number
-The Stark vault ID.
+`starkVaultId` - number; The Stark vault ID.

-`starkTokenId` - string
-The Stark token ID.
+`starkTokenId` - string; The Stark token ID.

-`token` - string
-The token that was deposited
+`token` - string; The token that was deposited

-`amount` - number
-The amount that was deposited.
+`amount` - number; The amount that was deposited.

-`createdAt` - string
-The date and time of the deposit.
+`createdAt` - string; The date and time of the deposit.

-`isPostedOffchain` - boolean
-Flag to indicate if the deposit was posted off chain.
+`isPostedOffchain` - boolean; Flag to indicate if the deposit was posted off chain.

-`isConfirmedOnChain` - boolean
-Flag to indicate if the deposit was confirmed off chain.
+`isConfirmedOnChain` - boolean; Flag to indicate if the deposit was confirmed off chain.

 #### **Example**